travigd/documentation/projections/projections-config.md

 This setting is disabled by default.

 > [!NOTE]
 > Between Event Store versions 3.8.0 and 4.0.2, this option was enabled by default when a projection was created through the UI.
-> If you have any projections created during this time frame, it might be worth checking whether this option is enabled.
+If you have any projections created during this time frame, it's worth checking whether this option is enabled.

 ### Max Allowed Writes In Flight

 This sets the maximum number of writes to allow for a projection.
 Because a projection can write to multiple different streams, it is possible for the projection to send off multiple writes at the same time.
 This option sets the number of concurrent writes that a projection can perform.

 By default, projections will try to perform writes as quickly as they come through.
 This can add a lot of pressure to a node, especially for projections that emit to many different streams.
 If you see your projections causing frequent commit timeouts or slow reads, you can try lowering this value to see if there is any improvement.

 > [!NOTE]
 > Lower values may cause the projection to slow down as the number of writes are throttled, but the trade off for this is cleaner logs and fewer commit timeouts.